-I’m definitely not a fan of concentrating on wedding “regrets,” mostly because I feel like weddings are filled with enough Do’s and Don’t for a lifetime, and the last thing you need is another thing to worry about “not” doing.
-I also don’t believe in overanalyzing something in the past and thinking about how you would have changed it…because it’s just that–in the past!
+I’m definitely not a fan of concentrating on our biggest wedding regrets.
+Mostly because I feel like weddings are filled with enough Do’s and Don’t for a lifetime.
+And the last thing you need is another thing to worry about “not” doing.
+I also don’t believe in overanalyzing something in the past and thinking about how you would have changed it.
+Because it’s just that–in the past!

 But there is a lot of value at looking at what brides, in hindsight, might have done differently, and using that to help inform your own upcoming wedding.
 Which is why I love this Reddit thread.
 From no kids or cell phones to assigned seating and too much wedding cake, brides recently shared their biggest wedding regrets in an effort to hopefully help you brides-to-be avoid your own.